Headache-ohno/Languas/README.md

 # Languas

-Languas is a small, statically composed runtime written in C.
-The same core and application modules can be compiled as either:
+Languas is a small, statically composed operating system written in C. The same core and application modules can be compiled as either:

-- a Bootex-compatible ARMv6-M / Cortex-M0 ROM; or
+- a Bootex-compatible ARMv6-M (Cortex-M0 / Cortex-M0+) ROM; or
 - a native program for Windows, Linux, or macOS.

 Modules are selected at build time.
 There is no runtime module loader and no